-When an error occurs during a loading session, the BRF-Linker types the text Brl message: followed by an error message on the terminal or output device.
+When an error occurs during a loading session, the BRF-Linker types the text Br1 message: followed by an error message on the terminal or output device.
 The various error messages are listed below in alphabetical order.

 In addition to these messages, some of the file system error messages may appear on your terminal.
+You can distinguish between the two message sources if you note that the messages from the BRF-Linker are output with lower-case letters.